ShaiRnD/JSCrashCourse/3BirdFinalProject/designSolution.md

 # Database

 Tables:
-* scooters - id, totalKm, operational, lat, long, battery
+* scooter - id, total_km, operational, lat, long, battery
-* treatments - id, scooterId, date, lat, long
+* treatment - id, scooter_id, date, lat, long
-* users - id, name, address, creditCardNumber, balance, signupDate
+* user - id, name, email, address, credit_card_number, balance, signup_date
-* payments - userId, sum, date
+* payment - user_id, sum, date
-* rents - userId, scooterId, startDate, endDate, startLat, endLat, startLong, endLong, distance
+* rent - id, user_id, scooter_id, start_date, end_date, start_lat, start_long, end_lat, end_long, distance
-* reports - id, battery, lat, long, date, command
+* report - id, battery, lat, long, date, command

 Editors note - This design is a suggestion and may not answer all of the project's requirments, \
  but is a good base for summering this course. if you feel like implementing more requirments, by all means go ahead :)